isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-17-post-Propagating from seed.md

 	</ul>
 		<p>This information is important for gardeners to take note of as it helps with<a href="/digital-tools/sowing-planner/"> sowing and harvest planning</a>, and managing the <a href="/horticulture-techniques/plant-spacing/">spacing of plants</a>.
 Planning when to sow seeds and where immediately after buying seed packets will ensure that you use them before they expire!</p>
 		<iframe width="100%" height="415" src="https://www.youtube.com/embed/FuWK90da0GY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
 	<p>Thrifty gardeners often harvest their own seeds from existing plants in their garden.
-As a rule of thumb, ripe fruits will have viable seeds that can be dried and stored in a cool, dry place for up to 6 months for planting.</p>
+As a rule of thumb, mature fruits will have viable seeds that can be dried and stored in a cool, dry place for up to 6 months for planting.</p>
 	<p>Some common plants that have easily harvestable seeds include:</p><p>
 	</p><ul>
 		<li><a href="/page-index/edible-plants/Bayam/">Bayam</a> (<em>Amaranthus tricolor</em>)</li>